eFoam: Foam cut to size

 DIY foam puzzle

-The number of us getting involved with DIY projects is on the rise, and these can be both big and small activities.
-During the lockdown, DIY and other arts and crafts projects have been popular with both parents and children.
+The number of us getting involved with DIY projects is on the rise, big and small, and DIY and arts and crafts projects are popular with both parents and children.

-As foam is an incredibly versatile material, it is suitable for a range of children’s crafting activities.
-For example, not only can foam be a useful component in felt crafting activities, but it can also be an easy crafting material itself.
-A popular activity undertaken by parents and children is the creation of foam-based puzzles, which can be in the form of 3D block shapes or 2D flat pieces.
-These are typically popular as a home-based or garden activity.
+As foam is incredibly versatile, it suits a range of children's crafts.
+It's a useful component in felt crafting, but it can also be an easy crafting material in itself.
+A popular activity for parents and children is making foam-based puzzles, in 3D block shapes or 2D flat pieces, typically as a home or garden activity.

 Foam puzzle toys

-Step 2: Using a small scalpel knife or craft knife, trace over your pencil markings to slowly cut out each shape.
-These shapes should then pop out of the flat sheet.
+2. Using a small scalpel or craft knife, trace over the markings to cut out each shape so it pops out of the sheet.

-Step 3: Use your pencil to mark a straight line directly down the middle of each shape to ensure your cutting will be symmetrical.
-Proceed by using your craft knife to cut down this line, splitting each shape in half.
+3. Mark a straight line down the middle of each shape to keep your cutting symmetrical, then cut along it to split each shape in half.

-After your pieces have dried, you can insert them into a simple zip-top bag.
-If you’d like to make your own, take two pieces of material measuring approximately double the width of two puzzle shapes next to each other, and the height of one and a half full pieces.
-Stitch a simple zip to one long edge of both pieces of fabric (bearing in mind that your bag will be turned inside out, post stitching), ensuring the zip teeth match up.
-Next, stitch the remaining edges of your fabric together before turning the bag inside out and decorating the bag as you wish!
+Once the pieces have dried, pop them into a simple zip-top bag.
+To make your own, take two pieces of material about double the width of two puzzle shapes side by side and one and a half pieces tall, stitch a zip to one long edge of both (remembering the bag will be turned inside out), then stitch the remaining edges, turn it the right way out and decorate.
+For more ideas, see our guides to educational foam toys and foam crafting stamps.